yattatata/COMP2042_CW_hfyai1-/FroggerTest/src/p4_group_8_repo/README.md

 the game ends also.
 The users score is displayed and the previous highscore from older sessions is also displayed.
 If the player dies 3 times, the highscore is also displayed.

+Refactored code to make it more easier to read and understand.

 2. Additions
- - Level System - increments as each frog reaches the end
+ - Level System - increments as each frog reaches the end. level is displayed whila player is playing the game
  - Highscore System - keep tracks of the Highest Score
  - Player Lives - player given 3 lives
  - Mute Button - 'M' to mute/unmute
  - Info Screen - press 'I' in main menu to view info screen
  - Main Menu - first scene shown when code is running
  - Customized pictures for better quality of life - better aesthetic

+3. JUnit Test
+- 4 JUnit tests were done